Parametric Bootstrap for Fixed Edge-Probability Network Models: Bootstrap Bias of Subgraph Counts

-As an intermediate step, we will also study the bias of rooted subgraph count $T_R^{(i)}$ considered by \cite{maugis2020central}.
-For a rooted subgraph $R=[R;v]$ with a root node $v$, the number of non-automorphic copies of $R$ rooted at a fixed node $i$ is
+We also study the bias of the rooted subgraph counts considered by \cite{maugis2020central}.
+For a rooted graph $R$ with root vertex $r$, the number of non-automorphic copies of $R$ rooted at a fixed node $i$ can be written as